sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 // valid, but not good enough, `b` cannot be changed after the contract is deployed
 @prop()
+a: bigint

+// good, `b` is stored on chain, and its value can be updated in subsequent contract calls
+@prop(true)
 b: bigint

-// good, `counter` is stored on chain, and its value can be updated in subsequent contract calls
+// invalid, `b` is a stateful property that cannot be readonly
 @prop(true)
+readonly b: bigint

+// good
+@prop()
+static c: bigint = 1n

+// invalid, static property must be initialized when declared
+@prop()
-counter: bigint
+static c: bigint

-// invalid, `counter` is a stateful property that cannot be readonly
+// invalid, stateful property cannot be static
 @prop(true)
-readonly counter

-// invalid
+static c: bigint = 1n

+// good, `UINT_MAX` is a Compile-time Constant static readonly UINT_MAX: bigint = 0xffffffffn

+// valid, but not good enough, `@prop()` is not necessary for the CTC
 @prop()
-static c: bigint
+static readonly UINT_MAX: bigint = 0xffffffffn

 // invalid
 @prop(true)
-static d: bigint

-// valid, but not good enough, `@prop()` is not necessary for the static readonly property
-@prop()
-static readonly UINT_MAX = 0xffffffffn
+static readonly UINT_MAX: bigint = 0xffffffffn
 ```

 ## Constructor